 National Security Agency

-The National Security Agency (NSA) is the cryptologic intelligence
+The US National Security Agency (NSA) is the cryptologic intelligence

-and security agency of the US government.
-It is based in Fort Meade, Maryland
+and security agency of the United States Government, based

-As part of the American Department of Defence (DoD), the NSA is responsible
+the American Department of Defence (DoD), and is responsible

-for the collection and analysis of foreign communications and foreign signals
+for the collection (interception) and analysis of foreign communications

 cryptographic algorithms and

-Most of these were initially intended for military and
+Most of these products were initially developed for use by the US military

-government use, but some of them have been made available to a restricted group
+and the US government, but some have been made available to restricted

-Below is an overview of the various types of encryption developed and
+Below is an overview of the various types of encryption products developed and

 endorsed by the NSA.
 As most of the NSA's work is classified, the list